xmos/lib_xud/doc/rst/resource_usage.rst

 Memory
 ======

-``lib_xud`` requires about 16 Kbytes of memory, of which around 15 Kbytes is code or initialised variables that must be stored in boot memory.
+``lib_xud`` requires approximately 16 Kbytes of memory, of which around 15 Kbytes is code or initialised variables that must be stored in boot memory.